ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 \end{aligned}.
 $$

 For simple linear regression in a two-dimensional space, this fitting method results in a line passing through the data.
 However, for multiple linear regression, the method of least squares fitting results in a hyperplane that minimizes the squared distance between each point and the closest point on the plane.
-For the event where we have two predictor variables and one response variable, we can visualize the hyperplane as a two-dimensional plane in a three-dimensional space, but the multiple linear regression model is applicable to higher dimensional spaces as well.
+For the event where we have two predictor variables and one response variable, we can visualize the hyperplane as a two-dimensional plane in a three-dimensional space.
+In general, the multiple linear regression model is applicable to higher dimensional spaces as well.

 | ![multiple-linear-regression-3d-plot-isl-ch3.png](/assets/img/multiple-linear-regression-3d-plot-isl-ch3.png){: .mx-auto.d-block :} |
 | :--: |